Combinatorial necessary conditions for regular graphs to induce periodic quantum walks: Introduction

 The condition in the above theorem leads to an interesting fact when the number of vertices in a regular mixed graph is prime.
 The following is the third main result.

-\begin{thm} {\it Let $\eta \in \MB{Q}\pi$, and let $G$ be a $k$-regular weekly connected mixed graph with $p$ vertices, where $p$ is a prime number.
+\begin{thm} {\it Let $\eta \in \MB{Q}\pi$, and let $G$ be a $k$-regular weakly connected mixed graph with $p$ vertices, where $p$ is a prime number.
 Then the mixed graph $G$ is periodic if and only if $G^{\pm}$ is isomorphic to either the cycle graph $C_p$ or the path graph $P_2$. } \end{thm}

+In addition, we study the periodicity of mixed strongly regular graphs and several classes of mixed distance-regular graphs, and extend the results in \cite{HKSS2017} and \cite{Y2019} to mixed graphs.
+The results indicate that there could potentially be $\overline{L(K_6)}$, Hamming graphs, or Johnson graphs whose mixed version is periodic and the undirected version is not.

 This paper is organized as follows.
 Section~\ref{0504-2} is mainly preparation.
 We define several matrices that appear in this paper.
 In Section~\ref{0424-01}, we discuss relationships between the coefficients of the characteristic polynomials of the matrices.
 In Section~\ref{0504-4}, we discuss conditions on the coefficients of the characteristic polynomials of the time evolution matrices for mixed graphs to be periodic.
 If mixed graphs are periodic, the eigenvalues of the time evolution matrices must be algebraic integers.
 We focus on this and study which ring the coefficients belong to.
-In Section~\ref{0504-5}, we determine periodicity of mixed complete graphs as an application of the previous sections.
+In Section~\ref{0504-5}, we classify the periodic mixed complete graphs as an application of the previous sections.
 The proof itself is straightforward.
+In Section~\ref{0902-6}, we study the periodicity of mixed strongly regular graphs.
+In particular, we can reproduce the results of Higuchi et al \cite{HKSS2017} by applying Theorem~\ref{0902-1} to undirected strongly regular graphs.
+In Section~\ref{0902-7}, we consider the periodicity of mixed Hamming graphs.
+In Section~\ref{0902-8}, we investigate the periodicity of mixed sesquilinear forms graphs.
+Using only Theorem~\ref{0902-1}~(i), we derive that these graphs are not periodic.
+In Section~\ref{0902-9}, we consider the periodicity of mixed Johnson graphs.